Formula E car: 1st generation (2014–15 to 2017–18)

 Even though the FIA originally planned for the category to be open to various chassis manufacturers, the only licensed Formula E model for the inaugural season (2014–2015) was the Spark-Renault SRT 01E.
 The electric components were assembled by Renault while the chassis was designed by Dallara, and the car was assembled by Spark Racing Technology.

-In Season 2 (2015–16), the SRT_01E was opened up for private development by the teams when it came to the motor, gearbox and suspensions.
+In Season 2 (2015–16), the SRT_01E was opened up for private development of the motor, gearbox and rear suspension by the teams.

 The specifications for the Spark-Renault SRT_01E are: